jameseb7/HackNomic/rules.md

 ### Rule 304
 All information on the current state of the game must be made known to all players within a reasonable time.

+### Rule 312
+The name of this game shall be HackNomic.

 ## Mutable Rules

 ### Rule 201